 The act of choosing is often seen to be exclusive.
 Choosing one means not choosing the other.
 Thus, we assume that God’s choice of Israel as the people of God necessarily involves the exclusion of the Gentiles.
 When we look at Scripture, however, we see that the Gentiles have always had a place in God’s loving heart.

 This goes back to the covenant that God made with Abraham.
 God promised that Abraham would be the father of many nations (Genesis 17:4) and that these nations would be “more numerous than the sands on the shore” (Genesis 22:17).
 This is not merely a reference to the future 12 tribes.
-God’s desire was for the entirety of humanity to exist in loving relationship with him.
+God’s desire was for the entirety of humanity to exist in a loving relationship with him.

 It was for this purpose that Israel was chosen.
 As God’s chosen people, Israel was to be a light of God’s love to the nations (Isaiah 60:1-3).
-Instead of pridefully touting their privilege, Israel was to be a serving people, blessing others and testifying to the greatness of God.
+Instead of pridefully touting their privilege, Israel was to be a serving people, blessing others, and testifying to the greatness of God.

 An example of this is God’s instruction to leave the borders of their fields untouched.
 Israel was to provide for the needs of the wandering Gentile.
 Leviticus reads, “When you reap the harvest of your land, do not reap to the very edges of your field, or gather the gleanings of your harvest.
 Leave them for the poor and for the foreigner residing among you” (Leviticus 23:22).